federica-angiolari/bimolecular_collision/README.md

 PYTHON

-Version: 3.6

-- numpy
-- os
-- sys
-- math
-- system
+Version: 3.6; numpy, os, sys, math, system

 PACKAGE'S STRUCTURE

 DIRECTORY:

-- script:

-start.py

-system.py

-analisi_sm.py

-analisi_coll.py

-- input:

-  start_input_dftbplus

-  start_input_gamess

-- examples:

-  H2+H

-  OH+H

-  Prop+OH

-  ms

 - script: there are all the scripts.
 They have to be copied in your working dir

+  - start.py

+  - system.py

+  - analisi_sm.py

+  - analisi_coll.py

 - input: there are two inputs.
 It must be chosen considering the external program that you'll use for simulations.
 It must be copied in working dir

+  - start_input_dftbplus

+  - start_input_gamess

-- examples: Some useful examples to view output and input file.
+- examples:Some useful examples to view output and input file.

+  - H2+H

+  - OH+H

+  - Prop+OH

+  - ms

 EXTERNAL PROGRAM